 The best waterproof skin tapes are generally breathable AND flexible, making them comfortable for the user while delivering a secure performance.

 Given our experience with converting waterproof skin tapes, we’ve chosen these eight adhesives, in no particular order, as the most effective options.
-These tapes come from different suppliers with varying adhesive types, strengths, and thicknesses for a wide range of choices.
+These tapes come from different suppliers with varying adhesive types, strengths, and thicknesses for various choices.

 After comparing these adhesives, you’ll have examples of materials you could use and understand the different factors to consider when using waterproof tape for a product.